Nuey2310/BlogSite/README.md

 	(Credits to Arjun for helping me, implement a way to display the full tweet when the user clicks on it)

 - Arjun Banga
    * Implemented User Story #7, displaying a list of users that follow you.
+The list is displayed on the right sidebar.
+   * Implemented User Story #6, letting an administrator access the adminstrator interface that allows them to create new accounts with either microblog author or admin roles.